bigchaindb/coalaip-http-api/README.md

 ### Create Users

 This call will not store any data on the running instance of BigchainDB.
-It simply generates a verifying and signing key-pair that can be used in a POST-manifestation call.
+It simply generates a public/private key-pair that can be used in a POST-manifestation call.

 ```